Alfred9/AI_Agent_Challenge/README.md

 # Video Language & Accent Analysis Agent

-A comprehensive AI-powered application that analyzes video content to detect spoken language and classify English accents with confidence scoring.
+A AI-agent that analyzes video content to detect spoken language and classify English accents with confidence scoring.

 ## Demo